vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/02_PART-A/13_ANNEXURE_VII_Summary_of_suggestions.md

 (i) Suggesting to co-opt some suitable persons from Grahalāghava school in order to make the committee fully representative.

-(ii) For civil purposes sāyana system may be adopted commencing the year from the vernal equinox day but for religious purposes nirayana reckoning should be adopted instead of sāyana system.. (iii) The starting point of the nirayaņa zodiac should be the point directly in front of the star Citrā ( Spica ). (iv) The formula for leap-years with Saka year should be worked out. (v) Criticises the adoption of constant ayanāṁśa for religious purposes.
+(ii) For civil purposes sāyana system may be adopted commencing the year from the vernal equinox day but for religious purposes nirayana reckoning should be adopted instead of sāyana system.. (iii) The starting point of the nirayaņa zodiac should be the point directly in front of the star Citrā ( Spica ). (iv) The formula for leap-years with śaka year should be worked out. (v) Criticises the adoption of constant ayanāṁśa for religious purposes.

 31. Shri Chhedilal Jayeswal, P. O. Vindhachal,